kirr1337/raylib_example_ball/README.md

 [!]
 I using raylib from my local disk i bulit it from source code in https://github.com/raysan5/raylib/releases/tag/6.0

-If you want to just run the example, then i pin executable files!
+If you want to just run the example, then i pin executable files! (:

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file to details!.